This is the most basic and most often-asked question about leadership. To cut to the chase, the answer is: mostly made.

-The fact that leadership is mostly made is good news for those of us involved in leadership development - leaders can indeed be developed.
-Yet, there is some "raw material," some inborn characteristics, that predispose people to be and become leaders.
-What are some of the inborn qualities?
+The fact that leadership is mostly made is good news for those of us involved in leadership development: Leaders can indeed be developed.
+Yet there is some "raw material," some inborn characteristics, that predispose people to be and become leaders.

-Research suggests that extraversion is consistently associated with obtaining leadership positions and leader effectiveness.
+Research suggests, for example, that extraversion is consistently associated with obtaining leadership positions and leader effectiveness.
 There is also some evidence that being bold, assertive, or risk-taking can be advantageous for leaders.
-Leaders also need to be smart to analyze situations and figure out courses of action.
-So, intelligence is associated with leadership, but perhaps not general IQ, but social intelligence - understanding of social situations and processes — is the component of intelligence that is important for leadership.
-Finally, some sort of empathy, or ability to know followers, is also advantageous for leaders (although much of this is learned).
-As noted leadership scholar, Bernard Bass, noted, "The leader must be able to know what followers want, when they want it, and what prevents them from getting what they want."
+Leaders also need to be able to analyze situations and figure out courses of action, and so intelligence is associated with leadership, although perhaps not general IQ but social intelligence — an understanding of social situations and processes — is the component most important for leadership.
+Finally, some sort of empathy, or ability to know one's followers, is also advantageous for leaders, although much of this is learned.
+As leadership scholar Bernard Bass noted, "The leader must be able to know what followers want, when they want it, and what prevents them from getting what they want."

 Does this mean that introverts, persons of average social intelligence, or those of us who are not particularly empathic will not make good leaders?
 Certainly not.
-Remember, most of leadership is made, not born.
-So, if you aspire to positions of leadership, then the best course is to embark on a leader self-development plan.
+Remember: Most of leadership is made, not born.
+So if you aspire to positions of leadership, the best course is to embark on a leader self-development plan.

 The research on born vs. made was done with studies of identical twins:

 - Arvey, R. D., Rotundo, M., Johnson, W., Zhang, Z., & McGue, M. (2006).
 The determinants of leadership role occupancy: Genetic and personality factors.
 Leadership Quarterly, 17, 1-20.